anitab-org/stem-diverse-tv-cms/README.md

    `git clone https://github.com/anitab-org/stem-diverse-tv-cms`

- * Now after you cloned the repository, get into the anitab-org.github.io directory by -
+ * Now after you cloned the repository, get into the stem-diverse-tv-cms directory by -

    `cd stem-diverse-tv-cms`